GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing ARs
 - main attribute: health damage
 - effective against anything that doesn't have an armor bar: red mobs, robotics and tanks
-- pairs well with the crusader shield for a free 1.3m extra armor every 18s
+- pairs well with the crusader shield
 - good way to use it is to burst targets down to trigger the knockback animation
 - Negotiator's Dilemma is the best gear set for it